Muscular dystrophy: Diagnosis

 The diagnosis of muscular dystrophy is based on the results of muscle biopsy, increased creatine phosphokinase (CpK3), electromyography, and genetic testing.
 A physical examination and the patient's medical history will help the doctor determine the type of muscular dystrophy.
 Specific muscle groups are affected by different types of muscular dystrophy.

+An MRI can be used to assess the white matter of the nervous system and measure the merosin levels in young boys.
+An absence of merosin in young boys will result with neurological deficits and changes in the white matter.

 Classification

 Management

-Currently, there is no cure for muscular dystrophy.
+There is no cure for muscular dystrophy.
 In terms of management, physical therapy, occupational therapy, orthotic intervention (e.g., ankle-foot orthosis), speech therapy, and respiratory therapy may be helpful.
-Low intensity corticosteroids such as prednisone, and deflazacort may help to maintain muscle tone.
+Low-intensity corticosteroids such as prednisone, and deflazacort may help to maintain muscle tone.
 Orthoses (orthopedic appliances used for support) and corrective orthopedic surgery may be needed to improve the quality of life in some cases.
 The cardiac problems that occur with Emery–Dreifuss muscular dystrophy (EDMD) and myotonic muscular dystrophy may require a pacemaker.
 The myotonia (delayed relaxation of a muscle after a strong contraction) occurring in myotonic muscular dystrophy may be treated with medications such as quinine.

+Low-intensity assisted exercises, dynamic exercise training, or assisted bicycle training of the arms and legs during a 24-week trial were shown to significantly delay the functional loss of muscular dystrophy.
+These therapies may be performed in a safe and feasible manner, even for children in their ambulation stages.
+However, eccentric or intense exercises causing soreness should not be used, as they can cause further damage.

-Occupational therapy assists the individual with MD to engage in activities of daily living (such as self-feeding and self-care activities) and leisure activities at the most independent level possible.
+Occupational therapy assists the patient to engage in activities of daily living (such as self-feeding and self-care activities) and leisure activities at the most independent level possible.
 This may be achieved with use of adaptive equipment or the use of energy-conservation techniques.
-Occupational therapy may implement changes to a person's environment, both at home or work, to increase the individual's function and accessibility; furthermore, it addresses psychosocial changes and cognitive decline which may accompany MD, and provides support and education about the disease to the family and individual.
+Occupational therapy may implement changes to a person's environment, both at home or work, to increase the individual's function and accessibility.
+Furthermore, it addresses psychosocial changes and cognitive decline that may accompany MD, and provides support and education about the disease to the family and patient.